Consteel/manual/versioned_docs/version-17/manual/3_0_model-view/3_2_selection.md

 Clicking the object names in the object tree while holding down the Ctrl or Shift key results in multiple objects selection.
 To unselect any of the selected objects: hold down the Ctrl key and click on the object name again in the object tree.

-- **Object Properties selection-** starting from Consteel 17.
-After selecting a member, users can view its object properties on the bottom right side of the main window.
+- **Object Properties selection** -After selecting a member, users can view its object properties on the bottom right side of the main window.
 Other objects in the model with the same properties can be selected by double-clicking on the property name in the Object properties panel.

 ![](./img/wp-content-uploads-2024-02-3.2.-Object-property-selection-2.png)

-- **Design results selection-** from Consteel 17 users can select members from the design result tables based on their properties, such as utilization.
+- **Design results selection-** users can select members from the design result tables based on their properties, such as utilization.

 Design results table: